-Title II Adult Education staff are co-located in all of the PA CareerLink® sites (excluding Jefferson County and Elk County).
-Staff are considered part of the PA CareerLink® staff, and whether co-located at the centers or not, serve on the various teams and are involved in assessment, staff meetings, and professional development opportunities.
+Title II Adult Education staff are co-located in all of the PA CareerLink[®] sites (excluding Jefferson County and Elk County).
+Staff are considered part of the PA CareerLink[®] staff, and whether co-located at the centers or not, serve on the various teams and are involved in assessment, staff meetings, and professional development opportunities.
 Customers are referred to Title II for services as identified.
 Title II Adult Education and Family Literacy is provided by Intermediate Units 9 and 10, as well as Community Action for Jefferson County, through a subcontracting agreement with Intermediate Unit 9.
-Title II staff provide services to job seekers referred to them by other agencies and PA CareerLink® partners and help to ensure the creation of a skilled workforce.
-In addition, Title II refers customers to other PA CareerLink® partners for additional services.
+Jefferson-Clarion Head Start, which has the area's only Family Literacy program, provides those services to families in Jefferson County.
+Title II staff provide services to job seekers referred to them by other agencies and PA CareerLink[®] partners and help to ensure the creation of a skilled workforce.
+In addition, Title II refers customers to other PA CareerLink[®] partners for additional services.